Montreal Children's Hospital: History

-The location of the Montreal Children's Hospital at 2300 Tupper Street officially closed at 11:00 on May 24, 2015, after 68 patients were transferred to the new Glen Site at 1001 Décarie Boulevard.
+The location of the Montreal Children's Hospital at 2300 Tupper Street officially closed at 11:00 on May 24, 2015, after 78 patients were transferred to the new Glen Site at 1001 Décarie Boulevard.
 The new Glen Site Montreal Children's Hospital opened its emergency doors at 5 a.m.
 The Glen Site is composed of different hospital centres.
 Since the move to the Glen site, the Montreal Children's Hospital and the Royal Victoria Hospital have the capacity to provide on-site advanced maternal and perinatal care, such as ex-utero intrapartum treatment.
-It is the only centre on the island of Montreal with fully array of intensive-care (including fetal interventions, ECMO, dialysis, neurosurgery, extreme of prematurity and cardiac surgery) for both the mother and the newborn.
+The Glen site is the only centre on the island of Montreal with fully array of ultraspecialized care (including fetal interventions, ECMO, dialysis, neurology, neurosurgery, extreme prematurity care, emergency care, cardiology and cardiac surgery) for both adults and children.

+The Montreal Children's Hospital is a tertiary and quaternary care teaching and research facility and serves 63 per cent of the geographic population of Quebec.
+The hospital is a provincially designated trauma centre and has a pediatric transport team for children in critical state.

+Due to its pediatric care and research facilities being adjacent to the adult facility on the Glen site, the Children’s Hospital offers services and research across the lifespan.
+Its researchers conduct clinical trials on the hospital site at the Centre for Innovative Medicine - one of the Research Institute of the McGill University Health Centre’s research facilities and the only clinical research centre in a hospital setting in North America.

 In 2011, it was the first pediatric hospital in Quebec to use high-frequency jet ventilation in the context of neonatal respiratory failure.
-It also has a strong tradition of pediatric and neonatal research, with some laboratories doing translational work in the clinical context, such as: the NeoCardioLab, the NeoBrainLab, the Neonatal Health Systems Research, the abcdResearch lab and the Smart Hospital.
+It also has a strong tradition of pediatric and neonatal research, with some laboratories doing translational work in the clinical context, such as: the NeoCardioLab, the NeoBrainLab, the Neonatal Health Systems Research, the abcdResearch lab and the Smart Hospital Project.